Learn the Force We Can: Enabling Sparse Motion Control in Multi-Object Video Generation: Introduction

 As shown in Figure~\ref{fig:bair_teaser}, an emerging property of our proposed approach is that the model learns the physical extent of objects in the scene without ever requiring explicit supervision for it.
 For example, although the control is applied to the handle of the brush in the second row, the motion is applied correctly to the whole brush, and to the whole brush only.
 A second learned property can be observed on the first row: When the robot arm is driven towards other objects, it interacts with them realistically.
 In the second row, we can observe a third remarkable capability that the model has learned.
 The generated video shows that we can directly rotate a single object, without using the robot arm to do so.
 This is a video that has never been observed in the dataset (all objects are moved directly by the arm or indirectly via other objects).
+Because of this ability of moving objects without touching them, we call our approach \methodName.
 It does demonstrate empirically that the model has the ability to \emph{imagine} novel plausible outcomes when the reality is modified in ways that were not observed before.

-Our contributions can be summarized as follows \begin{enumerate} \item We introduce a model for controllable video synthesis that is trained in a completely unsupervised fashion, is not domain-specific, and can scale up to large datasets; \item We introduce an effective way to embed motion information and to feed it to the model, and show analysis to understand the impact of sampling and the use of sparsity of the motion field; \item We demonstrate for the first time multi-object interactions in the unsupervised setting on real data, which has not been shown in other state of the art methods \cite{menapace2021playable,menapace2022playable,davtyan2022glass,huang2022layered,blattmann2021understanding,blattmann2021ipoke}. \end{enumerate}
+Our contributions can be summarized as follows \begin{enumerate} \item We introduce a model for controllable video synthesis that is trained in a completely unsupervised fashion, is not domain-specific, and can scale up to large datasets; \item We introduce an effective way to embed motion information and to feed it to the model, and show analysis to understand the impact of sampling and the use of sparsity of the motion field.
+We conclude that all these components are crucial to the correct learning of object interactions and the disentanglement of object motion control; \item We demonstrate for the first time multi-object interactions in the unsupervised setting on real data, which has not been shown in other state of the art methods \cite{menapace2021playable,menapace2022playable,davtyan2022glass,huang2022layered,blattmann2021understanding,blattmann2021ipoke}. \end{enumerate}